 About the Artist

-Porita Roy often think of herself as a stray dog on the streets of India—unable to bring in any major changes, but capable of disturbing the midnight slumber of a few privileged people, making them pause and wonder what might be wrong outside.
-She bark through her art, which she call “Midnight Woof Woof.”
-Like a stray dog’s bark, small and insignificant yet impossible to ignore, she hope her art can wake a few people up to the stories that demand to be seen and heard.
+Portia Roy often think of herself as a stray dog on the streets of India, not really aiming to bring in any significant changes, but capable of disturbing the midnight slumber of at least few people.
+She barks through her art, which she call “Midnight Woof Woof”.
+Similar to a stray dog’s, insignificant yet impossible to ignore, she hopes her art can wake a few people up to the stories that demand to be seen and heard.

 Her years spent in Chennai changed her in unexpected ways.
 Watching women draped in vibrant sarees, claiming space unapologetically, transformed how she use color.
 Today, her work celebrates these vibrant Indian hues, weaving them into stories of resilience and resistance.